How I stopped making silly mistakes in JEE test series

 |Electric current||Ampere (A)|

 |Luminous Intensity||Candela (cd)|

 You will get a 32-page long supplement sheet to do your calculations in JEE main and advanced exams.

 It makes perfect sense to make silly mistakes in dirty rough-work.
 Loads of things are going through your mind during the exam time.
 Adding such dirty work only increases complexity.
 Good handwriting is not necessary, but writing neatly is a good habit.
 The more organized your thoughts are, the better you perform during the exam.

 One last point, Neatly writing your calculations not only reduces your chance of making silly mistakes.
 It gives you the chance to quickly go back and re-check where you went wrong in your calculations.

 Other miscellaneous hacks

 - Do the calculations in variable form as long as possible before substituting the numerical values.
 You can always verify the last formula with dimensional analysis if none of the answers are matching.

-- Every year JEE makes some mistake in the final paper.
+- Every year JEE makes some mistakes in the final paper.
 But you only get the free marks if you’ve attempted those questions.
-So let’s say there’s a question in ‘Single choice correct’ where more than one options can be correct, then at least attempt one.
+So let’s say there’s a question in ‘Single choice correct’ where more than one option can be correct, then at least attempt one.

 - Never forget to add Integrating constant while solving Integration problems in Physics or Maths.

-- During matrix multiplication and vector addition, students commonly make the mistakes in + and – signs.
+- During matrix multiplication and vector addition, students commonly make mistakes in + and – signs.